 Head North alongside the railway line (this is the Peak Rail steam railway) and you will find a traffic-free route as far as Rowsley.

 Over the course of 2010/2011 much of the former Midland Railway route between Matlock and Buxton was converted into a cycling and walking route, at a cost of £2.5m and with the tunnels re-opened, an exciting ride.
 A further development will be a circular route around this part of the peak – see Peak Cycle Links for details.

 East Midlands Parkway

 Next to an enormous power station (Ratcliffe-on-Soar) close to the M1 and East Mids airport this may not seem an attractive station to start a bike ride.
-However, our route will take you on quiet roads into the gorgeous Leicestershire countryside and connect you into NCN6 without the need to leave a town or city as you usually have to when starting a bike ride from a station.
+However, you can get onto quiet roads into the gorgeous Leicestershire countryside and connect you into NCN6 without the need to leave a town or city as you usually have to when starting a bike ride from a station.
+(Map to follow)